Research in Architectural Studies

 As an Architectural Studies major, you might find yourself in Zaraka, Greece, creating the measured drawings used to develop a digital reconstruction of a medieval monastery.
 Or you might get the opportunity to design a component of the campus, like the students in ARC 241 who devised the flooring pattern that now graces the lower level of Cummings Art Center.
-Or you might find your architectural history research incorporated into a project like "Commerce and Culture: Architecture and Society on New London's State Street," an award-winning exhibition at the Lyman Allyn Art Museum.
+Or you might find your architectural history research forming the basis of the Coit Street Historic District web page of New London Landmarks, the local preservation advocacy organization.

 Architectural Studies Program